gudiseva/stackedit/OTA-Ignite/Session 4 - Charts.md

 : Supply and Demand is balanced.
 Orders are potentially being accumulated by the Institutions.

 Leg Candles
-: The greatest imbalance between Supply and Demand is found at the origin of the Leg Candles
+: The greatest imbalance between Supply and Demand is found at the origin of the Leg Candles.
+There is less institutional activity within the Leg Candles Bodies.

+Core Strategy
+: Supply and Demand Zones made of Bae Candles surrounded by Leg Candles.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkzOTA2Njk3NSwtMjA3MzY4NjE3MCw2Nj
-k0NzEyMTYsLTkwMDM5MTE1Myw3MzA5OTgxMTZdfQ==
+eyJoaXN0b3J5IjpbLTE2OTIyOTA0MzQsLTIwNzM2ODYxNzAsNj
+Y5NDcxMjE2LC05MDAzOTExNTMsNzMwOTk4MTE2XX0=
 -->